anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-decision-trees/readme.md

 * ### Stopping rules in CHAID and C&RT

   * **Parent-child sample size**
-    * Basically just means the minimum number of samples in a parent node to be broken down and the same in the child to be created.
+    * The minimum number of samples in a parent node to be broken down and in the child to be created.
-    * More important to not have a conservative value in case of C&RT since this may negatively pruning which is something C*RT relies on heavily.
+    * More important to not have a conservative value in case of C&RT since this may negatively affect pruning, which is something C&RT relies on heavily.
-    * Changed the values to absolute 50/100 and 25/50 in CHAID, didn't seem to make a difference in either of the case.
+    * Changing the values to absolute 50/100 and 25/50 in CHAID, didn't seem to make a difference in either of the case.
   * **Tree Depth**
     * The maximum number of levels the tree is allowed to have.
     * Trying out a higher number of levels (6/7) in a CHAID tree can lead to better results, so it should be tried out.
-In case of C&RT, going up to even 8 might make some sense, since it's known to build larger and skinnier trees than CHAID in general and it helps to have a bigger tree available for prunning.
+In case of C&RT, going up to even 8 might make some sense, since it's known to build larger and skinnier trees than CHAID in general and it helps to have a bigger tree available for pruning.
   * **Confidence level (CHAID)**
     * If you reduce the significance level for splitting to 0.01, that means you want a 99% confidence for splitting, which would lead to a tree, that'll have grown less.
     * However, if the tree is not growing as expected, you can consider setting the value to 0.1 and expecting a confidence level of 90%.
     * In case of CHAID, this is the most important stopping rule to manage the growth of the tree.
   * **Minimum change in impurity (C&RT)**
-    * Adding a zero in the default value allows the tree to grow more and removing limits its growth.
+    * Adding a zero in the default value allows the tree to grow more and removing it, limits its growth.
-    * This is again the most important setting in case of C&RT.
+    * This is the most important setting in case of C&RT.
-  * So, rather than removing Banferonni adjustment or Pruning, these are the more important settings or techniques, which will let you control tree growth and to improve your model.
+  * Rather than removing Bonferroni adjustment or Pruning, these are the more important settings or techniques, which will allow a control over tree growth and to improve the model.

 * ### Exhaustive CHAID